am8850/azure-docs/AKS.md

 - Nodepool upgrade and maintenance
 - Monitoring
   - Premetheus and Grafana
-- Helm, Traefik and other CNCF graduated projects
+- Helm and other CNCF graduated projects

 ## Advanced